What are push notifications?

 Types of mobile push notifications

 Let’s look at the types of mobile push notifications that can help you engage users.
 This will give you an idea of how you can expand your messaging strategy with Android and iOS push messages.

-Informative notifications deliver urgent messages and keep customers up to date with significant updates, alerts, reminders, and events.
+Informative push messages are those that deliver important, timely messages and keep customers up to date with significant updates, alerts, reminders, and events.

 This makes them perfect for finance apps such as Starling that notify customers about recent activity on their account.